 Does it get flooded?

-There have been some isolated problems on just a few plots in recent years (July 2007 in particular) but recent work by the Environment Agency in the area has brought this under control now.
+There are a few plots at the bottom of the hill that we no longer let because of flooding, but on the whole this site is less affected by flooding than many other allotments in Oxford.
+Work by the Environment Agency in the area has helped to bring the flooding under control.
 In some years insufficient rain can be a problem but we have mains water supply in tanks close to all the plots.